adymanis/homebridge-ambientweather-pws-pull/README.md

 # homebridge-ambientweather-pws-pull Plugin

-This [Homebridge](https://github.com/nfarina/homebridge) plugin can be used integrate your temperature sensor which has a http api into HomeKit.
+Forked from https://github.com/homebridge/homebridge this HomeBridge plugin was modified to intereact with Ambient Weathers API and parse json output of a specific temprature sensor.
+Specfically so I can send pool temp from my pool to HomeKit.

 ## Installation

-First of all you need to have [Homebridge](https://github.com/nfarina/homebridge) installed.
+First of all you need to have [Homebridge] installed.
 Refer to the repo for instructions.
 Then run the following command to install `homebridge-ambientweather-pws-pull`